 There are many misconceptions about the identity of the Holy Spirit.
 Some think of Him as a mystical, cosmic force at work in the universe.
-Others see Him as an impersonal energy source, which God utilizes as He sees fit from time to time.
-Still, others render the Holy Spirit as an impersonal emanation from God.
+Others see Him as an impersonal energy source that God utilizes from time to time as He sees fit.
+Still, others render the Holy Spirit as a depersonalized emanation from God.
 However, the Bible declares Him as God.

 The Holy Spirit is one member of the Trinity or Godhead and is co-equal with God the Father and Jesus Christ.
 He possesses all the attributes and characteristics of God and actively participated in Creation, the incarnation, and the resurrection of Jesus from the dead.
 As God, He is to be honored, revered, and obeyed as He serves the Father and Son in perfect unity.